Thousands attend Annapolis Rising concert to honor victims of Capital shooting and first responders

 “We came to support the cause of anti-violence and press freedom.”
 Saunders said.

-Danielle Gaines, a reporter of Bethesda Magazine, stood in the audience wearing a “Journalism Matters” t-shirt.
-She said she was in the State House working for the Frederick News-Post when the shooting happened a couple of miles away.
+Danielle Gaines, a reporter of Bethesda Magazine, stood in the audience wearing a “Journalism Matters” T-shirt.
+She was a State House reporter working for the Frederick News-Post when the shooting happened.
 It shook her and she has tried since to do what she can to support other journalists.

-“I bought T-shirts and came to concert,” Gaines said.
-“Everybody wants to help in whatever way they can
+“I bought T-shirts and came to the concert,” Gaines said.
+“Everybody wants to help in whatever way they can.”

-Her husband Vasanth Sridharen, said, “I have a vested interest in protecting journalists — my wife is one.
+Her husband, Vasanth Sridharan, said, “I have a vested interest in protecting journalists — my wife is one.
 We want newsrooms to be open places and it’s a tragedy when they can’t be.”